verdaux/BookNotes/Phrases/Impressors 3.md

 - [ ] The silver lining of civilisational collapse is we might finally see the end of k-pop.
 - [ ] He had been the furthest away from me he had ever been and had still managed to annoy me.
 - [ ] Why are you making me think all these thoughts about you?
+- [ ] Are you a magician? because every time I see you everyone else disappears.